Rishthegreat/Notes/School/Electron Transport Chain (ETC) and Oxydative Phosphorylation.md

 - The electrons are passed from one carrier to the next until they are ultimately accepted by oxygen, forming water (Oxygen is the final electron acceptor)
 - The energy from the electrons is used to pump protons into the intermembrane space, forming an elecrochemical gradient
 	- Moving hydogens without electrons (basically a proton) against the concentration gradient
-- Protons diffuse through ATP synthase (ch)
+- Protons diffuse through ATP synthase (chemiosmosis), which uses the energy of the gradient to synthesize ATP from ADP.
+Thus type of ATP synthesis is called Oxydative Phosphorelation